-The Peer Health Educators are highly trained student leaders who work under the direction of staff in the Office of Health Promotion.
-Students who are interested in joining the PHE program must submit an application to be considered for the 3-credit training course which is offered every semester and can accommodate a maximum of 15 students per semester.
-Ongoing training is provided to students who have successfully completed HF-215 through a 1 credit course (HF 315) as well as through an all-group, weeklong intensive training session prior to the start of each fall semester.
+The peer health educators are highly trained student leaders who work under the direction of staff in the Department of Health Promotion.
+Selected students must enroll in the PHE training course, HF 215 (3 credits).
+The course is offered every semester and can accommodate a maximum of 15 students per semester.
+Ongoing training is provided to students who have successfully completed HF 215 through a 1 credit course (HF 315) as well as through an all-group, weeklong intensive training session prior to the start of each fall semester.

-Once trained, students have the opportunity to join one of our fabulous PHE committees.
+Once trained, students join one of our PHE committees.
 Each committee has a distinct set of goals and objectives and works creatively to achieve its mission.
 Committees include: